In the 'land of the immortals': Japan's centenarian pop band

 Businesses have been quick to adapt Okinawan food cultures to the modern age.
 Schools such as Taste of Okinawa Cooking are presenting trendier takes on traditional dishes and supplements made up of traditional herbs are becoming more popular.

 It's not just younger generations who've opted for faster vitamin and food options.
-Tomi Menaka, a 95-year-old member of KBG48, finds it more difficult to cook for herself and has few teeth left.
+Tomi Menaka, a 95-year-old member of KBG84, finds it more difficult to cook for herself and has few teeth left.
 Her family brings her food, but once in a while, she skips hearty fruits and fiber in favor of a more easily digestible fix.

 In her kitchen, she gestures at two large cardboard boxes: one containing a large stash of instant noodles and another with a trove of energized vitamin drinks.